f4b6a3/tsid-creator/README.md

 ### TSID as number

-The term TSID stands for (rougthly) Time Sortable ID.
-A TSID is a number that is formed by a creation time followed by random bits.
+The term TSID stands for (roughly) Time Sortable ID.
+A TSID is a number that is formed by the creation time followed by random bits.

 The TSID has 2 components: